jnava35/Parallel-Random-Walks-for-MitM-Attacks/README.md

 # Running the Project

-# Key Variables and Definitions
+# Key Variables and Definitions1
--numRandomWalks: Number of random walks to generate.
+1. numRandomWalks: Number of random walks to generate.
--maxSteps: Maximum number of steps in a random walk.
+2. maxSteps: Maximum number of steps in a random walk.
--similarityThreshold: Threshold for similarity scores.
+3. similarityThreshold: Threshold for similarity scores.
 -perturbedGraph: Option containing the perturbed NetGraph.
 -netPerturbedGraph: The loaded NetGraph.
 -randomWalkResults: Results of random walks as RDD.